-Applications submitted prior to the due 4/1/2025 may be withdrawn only by the applicant.
-The applicant may withdraw the proposal by contacting UCOneOhio@unioncountyohio.gov.
+Applications submitted prior to the due date may be withdrawn only by the applicant.
+The applicant may withdraw the proposal by contacting UconeOhio@unioncountyohio.gov.

 UCOO reserves the right to reject, in whole or in part, any and all proposals; to advertise new proposals, to arrange to perform the services herein, to abandon the need for such services, and to cancel this request for proposals if it is in the best interest of UCOO sole discretion.